Table of Contents

 - die Schule = the school

-Feminine nouns are important because they help you build correct German sentences.
-The article changes how words are used in grammar, so learning it properly is very important.
+Feminine nouns are important because they help make correct German sentences.
+The word “die” changes how sentences are formed, so it is important to learn it well.

 - Feminine nouns = die + noun